Kaydarkey/paul-leonard-video-platform/README.md

    node app.js
    ```

-4. Open your browser and navigate to `http://localhost:3000`
+4. Open your browser and navigate to `http://localhost:3001` but once deployed you can use the deployed link

 Contributing